fedluc/qupled/docs/introduction.rst

    cmake --install .

 This will create the python package that can be used to solve the dielectric schemes, test it and install it in a folder accessible at runtime.
 The build directory can be cleaned by running ``make true-clean``.
 For debugging purposes it is also possible to build a debug configuration by typing ``cmake -DCMAKE_BUILD_TYPE=Debug ..`` followed by the build command.
+By default qupled is built with support for MPI, but it is also possible to compile the code without MPI by typing ``cmake -DUSE_MPI=OFF ..`` followed by the build command.

 Dependencies
 ------------